x

 The problem with flat solar panels, however, is that they’re not self-cleaning and are therefore impractical for many.

 Rainwater can pool above the panels, so dust and other debris don’t get washed away.
-Over time, this can decrease the efficiency and prematurely age your system.
-I can only recommend this in good conscience if you’re willing to regularly clean, dry, and maintain your solar panels.
+Over time, this can decrease the efficiency and prematurely age your solar system.

-That being said, flat roof solar panels are typically easier to mount because there’s more space to work around.
+That being said, flat-roof solar panels are typically easier to mount because there’s more space to work around.
 It’s also safer.

 Also, installing solar panels on flat roofs generally won’t require your installer to drill holes either because most of today’s racking systems have enough weight to keep the array stable.